Fansite

-A fansite, fan site, fan blog or fan page is a website created and maintained by a fan or devotee about a celebrity, thing, or particular cultural phenomenon.
+A fansite, fan site, fan blog or fan page is a website created and maintained by a fan of or devotee to a celebrity, thing, or particular cultural phenomenon.

-Fansites may offer specialized information on the subject (e.g., episode listings, biographies, storyline plots), pictures taken from various sources, the latest news related to their subject, media downloads, links to other, similar fansites, and the chance to talk to other fans via discussion boards.
+Fansites may offer specialized information on the subject (e.g., episode listings, biographies, storyline plots), pictures taken from various sources, the latest news related to their subject, media downloads, links to other, similar fansites, and the chance to talk to other fans via discussion board.
 They often take the form of a blog, highlighting the latest news regarding the fansite subject.
 They often include galleries of photos or videos of the subject and are often "affiliates" with other fansites.

 Fanlistings are another common type of unofficial fansite, though they are much simpler than general fansites, and are designed simply to list fans of a certain subject who have chosen to submit their names (and sometimes links to their home pages).
 Many do not contain much information on the subject at all, aside from a small introduction.
 They are generally made with the thought that visitors will already have knowledge of the subject.
 However, several are a part of a bigger fansite, used to amplify the fanbase's experience.

 History

-Decline
+In the late 1990s, it was a lot more common for an individual to host their own website than it is today.
+It was not an option at the time to simply use one of the well-developed large-scale general-purpose social media platforms that exist now.
+Creating a permanent space dedicated to many aspects of a specific fandom often necessitated hosting a fansite, so as to allow room for numerous subtopics and to create dedicated website features which were not possible by using generic forums or chatrooms contemporary to the time.

-In the late 1990s, free services such as GeoCities, Tripod, and AngelFire hosted tens of thousands of fan sites or fan pages.
-Typically, popular sites would then migrate to independent domain names.
-Sometimes, fansites launched with an independent domain instead of a free service.
-These hobbyists, known as webmasters, launched and built fansites around any topic, such as videogame franchises and entertainment brands (tv series, movies, bands, actors).
-Nearly all fansites had some type of forum software, such as vBulletin, phpBB, or Invision Power Board.
-Fansites peaked around 2005, and by the early 2010s, Facebook groups became a popular alternative to independent fansites.
+Although many people did host fansites on their own web servers, it was easier and more common to use free website hosting services such as GeoCities, Tripod, Angelfire, or a smaller consolidated web hosting service offered through an internet service provider.
+These free website hosts were the home of tens of thousands of fan sites and fan pages.
+They would offer a subdomain or a subdirectory to upload site contents into, then typically later, popular sites would migrate to an independent domain name rather than keep the name of their free host in the URL.
+Sometimes these free hosts would offer a web template system to make it easier to start a website, but knowledge of HTML, CSS, and sometimes other backend web technologies, was generally still required.

-In the 2020s, fansites have faded from existence (accessible on archive.org), although some still operate today.
+Hobbyist webmasters launched and built fansites around many topics, such as videogame franchises and entertainment brands (TV series, movies, bands, actors).
+Nearly all fansites had some type of forum software, such as vBulletin, phpBB, or Invision Power Board so that it was possible for readers of the fansite to engage with each other and communicate.